amr-abdelhamid/refbook/manuscript/intro.md

 ## Why refactoring matters?

 In the 90’s, 70 billion of the 100 billion expenditure on software products are spent on maintenance; and 60% of which is consumed to locate defective code [1].
-Using simple algebra, reducing the amount of time to locate defective code by 30% would reduce the overall expenditure on software by 15%, which is huge improvement.
+Using simple algebra, reducing the amount of time to locate defective code by 30% would reduce the overall expenditure on software by 15%, which is a huge improvement.

 ## How to refactor - the "old" way